klich1984/simple_shell/README.md

 ## How to install?
 It's really simple to install this simple shell (*wink wink*), you only need to clone this **repository** and compile all the *.c* files with the version 4.8.4 or up of gcc.

+### Example:
+`gcc *.c -o hsh`
+That command would compile all the files that end in a *.c* to an executable called **hsh** to run the shell it's as simple as running the executable with:
+`./hsh`
+And voilá, you have the Mini Shell up and running!

 ## How to use it?
 It's the same as using the shell that you normally use.
 There's two modes on this shell **Interactive Mode** and **Non Interactive Mode**